thisisjeffsnow/php-ii-labs/taskmaster/notes.md

 ```

 Objective would be a different class and we could tie Objectives to Tasks,
-rather than imagining these Obectives as descendant types of the same class
+rather than imagining these Objectives as descendant types of the same class
 Task.

+Board would be another class.
+Descendants of AbstractTask would belong to
+Boards.